tebe6502/Mad-Pascal/wlibs/README.md

 Once the libraries were published and announced, Amarok on AtariAge kindly converted the C version source files of the library to Mad-Pascal.
 Subsequently I created an API document to match the others for the Mad-Pascal version.
 The Mad-Pascal version would not be here if it were not for Amarok!
 Thank you Amarok for the conversion!

+In early 2023, MADRAFi converted the last few window functions over (WClr, and WDiv), added several gadgets (GConfirm, GCombo, and GList), and a horizontal menu (MenuH), as well as creating another full application demo that demonstrates the new features in the form of a file picker form.
+Thank you MADRAFi for the contributions!

 License: GNU General Public License v3.0

 See the LICENSE file for full license information.